HU-TI-DEV/TI-S4/hardware_simulatie/gazebo/2_Building_our_first_robot.md

 Press run in the gz sim (the orange triangle in the bottom left corner)
 Leave gazebo runninng.

 We will now re-enter the container in a different window.
-Open a new powershell.
+Open a new cmd.
 Find the id of our last container<sup>1</sup>:
 ~~~
 docker ps -a